googleapis/google-api-go-client/CONTRIBUTING.md

 1. Sign one of the
 [contributor license agreements](#contributor-license-agreements) below.

-1. Run `GO111MODULE=off go get golang.org/x/review/git-codereview` to install
-the code reviewing tool.
+1. Run `go get golang.org/x/review/git-codereview` to install the code reviewing tool.

     1. Ensure it's working by running `git codereview` (check your `PATH` if not).